Freddie Freeman Player Props: Dodgers vs. Angels

 Freddie Freeman At The Plate

-- Among the qualified hitters in MLB, his batting average ranks third, his on-base percentage ranks fifth, and he is seventh in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks third in batting average, sixth in on-base percentage, and eighth in slugging.

-- Freeman is batting .350 with one homer during his last outings and is on a four-game hitting streak.
+- Freeman will look to extend his five-game hitting streak.
+He's batting .364 with two homers over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.